open-telemetry/opentelemetry-dotnet/src/OpenTelemetry/README.md

     </ItemGroup>
     ```

-2. At the beginning of the application, enable OpenTelemetry Sdk with
+2. At the beginning of the application, enable OpenTelemetry SDK with
    ConsoleExporter as shown below.
 It also configures to collect activities from
    the source named "companyname.product.library".

     ```csharp
-    using var openTelemetry = OpenTelemetrySdk.EnableOpenTelemetry(
+    using var openTelemetry = OpenTelemetrySdk.EnableOpenTelemetry(builder => builder
-        (builder) => builder.AddActivitySource("companyname.product.library")
+        .AddActivitySource("companyname.product.library")
         .UseConsoleExporter(opt => opt.DisplayAsJson = options.DisplayAsJson));
     ```

 3. Generate some activities in the application as shown below.